LearnersGuild/learning-os/blueprint/foundations/README.md

   - Unbundle roles: Design each role with the minimum viable set of accountabilities (single responsibility principle)
   - Modular design

-## Don't build a faster horse

-> "Be bold, and mighty forces will come to your aid."

-  - Don't iterate on what's out there.
-We need a radical solution.
-A different category.
-A paradigm shift
-  - Don't build a bigger better bootcamp.
-A school, by any other name, would smell as bad
-  - Examine and eliminate all assumptions.
-Resist the gravitational pull of what's been done before
-  - Start at first principles, and change things at the roots
-  - Be bold.
-The design should feel dangerous.
-It should inspire you, and slightly scare you.

 ## Simulation not preparation
 We learn by doing.
 When training in a craft, the skills being practiced should approximate/simulate the "real world" as closely as possible.